 Special Goods and Services Tax credit payment:

-The Federal Government is providing a one-time special payment by early May through the Goods and Services Tax credit for low- and modest-income families.
+The Federal Government is providing a one-time special payment starting April 9 through the Good and Service Tax credit for low and modest income families.
 The average additional benefit will be close to $400 for single individuals and close to $600 for couples.

 There is no need to apply for this payment.
 If you are eligible, you will get it automatically.